IRS-Devl/ComputerVision-UAV-Maneuvering/UniAxisFaceTracker/README.md

 ![Img2](https://github.com/IRS-Devl/ComputerVision-UAV-Maneuvering/blob/main/UniAxisFaceTracker/opencv.png)

 ## Hardware requirements:
-- Raspberry pi 3 Model B+
+- Raspberry pi 3 Model B(and all its accessories)
 - 1 OAK-D Lite Camera
 - 1 MG90S Micro Servo motor(and its accessories)
 - USB to USB-C cable for the camera
 - 3 Male to female jumper wires

 ## About the code:
-The neural network inference is carried out on oak d lite camera.
-The servo is being controlled by the rpi based on the face detections captured in the frame.
+YuNet face detection model is being used to detection faces in the frame.
+The neural network inference is carried out by oak d lite camera mounted upon a servo motor which in turn is controlled by the raspberry pi.
+The aim of this code is to detect the face and to track and keep it in the center of the camera frame.
+Simultaenously, computer vision based feedback instructions for motor actuation are displayed on the frame itself while the code is running.

+## Tips to run the code
+In order to deploy the code, certain steps have to be followed.
+A virtual environment for python has to be setup, in which the dependencies given in the facetrackreq.txt file has to be downloaded.
+Once this is done the drone.py file can be executed directly to view the results.